Testing the effectiveness of unconventional monetary policy in Japan and the United States: Introduction

 The second strand of literature pertains to empirical studies that assess the effectiveness of unconventional policy.
-It includes \cite{SwansonWilliams2014} and \cite{DebortoliGaliGambetti2019}, who use SVARs to investigate the (ir)relevance of the ELB constraint by comparing impulse responses to shocks between normal times and ELB episodes.
-Differing from our SVAR, these studies do not include short-term interest rates in their SVARs.
+In addition to \cite{SwansonWilliams2014} who estimate the time-varying sensitivity of longer-maturity yields to macroeconomic news using high-frequency data, it includes \cite{DebortoliGaliGambetti2019} who use a SVAR to investigate the (ir)relevance of the ELB constraint by comparing impulse responses to shocks between normal times and ELB episodes.
+Differing from our SVAR, their SVAR does not include short-term interest rates.
 Another related study by \cite{InoueRossi2018} uses an SVAR with shocks to the entire yield curve and finds evidence that UMP has been effective in the U.S. Our empirical methodology is closely related to \citetpos{HayashiKoeda2019}, who propose an SVAR model for Japan that includes short rates and takes into account the ELB, and our empirical model for Japan relies heavily on the insights from their empirical analysis.
-The main difference of our methodology from \citetpos{HayashiKoeda2019} is that ours uses a shadow rate to model UMP, which nests both QE and FG via a \cite{ReifschneiderWilliams2000} policy rule, while \cite{HayashiKoeda2019} use excess reserves to model QE and an inflation exit condition to model FG.
-Our methodology provides a simpler framework to test the ELB irrelevance hypothesis and to compare the effectiveness of UMP relative to conventional policy.\footnote{Moreover, despite the apparent methodological differences, and the different samples, our estimates for Japan are consistent with those reported in \cite{HayashiKoeda2019}.
-See Section \ref{s: empirics} for further discussion.}
+The main difference of our methodology from \citetpos{HayashiKoeda2019} is that we use a shadow rate to model UMP, which nests QE as long-term government bond purchases and FG as a policy rule as in \cite{ReifschneiderWilliams2000}, while \cite{HayashiKoeda2019} use excess reserves to model QE and an inflation exit condition to model FG.
+Our methodology provides a simpler framework to test the irrelevance hypothesis of the ELB and to compare the effectiveness of UMP relative to conventional policy.

+Finally, our empirical analysis uses the estimation methodology in \cite{Mavroeidis2019}, who also reports evidence against the irrelevance hypothesis for the U.S. using a three-equation VAR model.
+We have several differences from that study: we develop a novel theoretical DSGE model of UMP that provides the underpinnings for a new test of the irrelevance hypothesis based on the exclusion of short rates; we characterize analytically and obtain a new formal test of no attenuation of the effect of monetary policy on long rates at the ELB; we use sign restrictions motivated from our theoretical model to sharpen the identification of impulse responses; we estimate the dynamic effects of UMP and the shadow rates in each country; we study Japanese data and conduct several robustness checks.